douglasgscofield/bioinfo/README.md

 reads a data stream (for example, coverage values by position within reference sequences) and produces a USCS [WIG][] file that summarizes median values within nonoverlapping windows.

+`intervalBed.awk`
+reads a data stream with reference-position marked boolean values (for example, presence-absence by position within reference sequences) and produces a BED file describing intervals in which the values are true.

 `samHeader2Bed.pl`
 reads a SAM header and produces BED file(s) after applying a few filtering criteria.